-Japan's coal plant construction plans, which could add a possible 18 GW of coal power, remain a major concern.
-We project that coal could continue to supply a third of Japan’s electricity in 2030 without a further push for renewables, This level of coal is not consistent with the findings of the IPCC Special Report on 1.5oC, which shows that coal-fired power needs to be phased out by 2050 globally to keep warming below 1.5oC with limited or no overshoot.
-This also stands in contrast to the series of announcements from the financial sector since May 2015 to shift away from investing on coal power plants.
+- Japan's coal plant construction plans, which could add a possible 15 GW of coal power, remain a major concern.
+We project that coal could continue to supply a third of Japan’s electricity in 2030 without a further push for renewables, This level of coal is not consistent with the findings of the IPCC Special Report on 1.5°C, which shows that coal-fired power needs to be phased out by 2050 globally to keep warming below 1.5°C with limited or no overshoot.

-One positive policy development since our previous assessment has been in the transport sector—the Government, together with all major car manufacturing companies, is planning to set a long-term target of reducing tank-to-wheel CO2 emissions by 90% below 2010 levels by 2050 for new passenger vehicles, assuming a near 100% share of electric vehicles.
+One major positive policy development is in the transport sector—the Government, together with all major car manufacturing companies, is planning to set a long-term target of reducing tank-to-wheel CO2 emissions by 90% below 2010 levels by 2050 for new passenger vehicles, assuming a near 100% share of electric vehicles.
 Other positive developments include the proposed stricter regulations on the HFC recovery from end-of-life appliances as well as the stricter implementation of environmental impact assessment process on new coal-fired power plants.
 It is also worth noting that the draft long-term strategy reiterates Japan’s commitment to develop hydrogen as a major decarbonised fuel, for which a national strategy was established in 2017.

 Subnational and non-state actors are also becoming increasingly active—the Japan Climate Initiative was launched in October 2018 with more than 360 member organisations as of April 2019 to accelerate the transition toward decarbonisation.

 Japan’s future emissions are challenging to predict, owing to uncertainty around the future role of nuclear, coal and renewable energy.
-Nevertheless, the Government’s current energy policy could bring its NDC target - of 26% below 2013 emission levels including LULUCF (18% below 1990 levels) by 2030 - within reach, highlighting the fact that its NDC target could be more ambitious.
+Nevertheless, the Government’s current energy policy could bring its NDC target within reach, highlighting the fact that it could be more ambitious.
 Implemented policies will lead to emissions levels of 10–15% below 1990 levels in 2030, excluding LULUCF.
 Under current policies, Japan will overachieve its 2020 pledge regardless of the future role of nuclear power.